mulmopro/neutralization/README.md

 ![image](https://github.com/mulmopro/neutralization/assets/102947817/dece5b56-0b70-4d40-bc49-6329281196e9)
 Two geometries (D<sub>h</sub> = 3 mm) are investigated both experimentally and numerically: the former is a square cross-sectional T-mixer (T<sub>sq</sub>), the latter is a circular cross-sectional T-mixer (T<sub>cr</sub>)

 # Reference
-Should you use these codes for your own research, we would greatly appreciate if you could cite our work:
+Should you use these codes for your own research, we would greatly appreciate if you could cite our work (https://www.sciencedirect.com/science/article/pii/S0263876223007669):

 G. Battaglia, S. Romano, A. Raponi, F. Volpe, L. Bellanca, M. Ciofalo, D. Marchisio, A. Cipollina, G. Micale, A. Tamburini, Mixing phenomena in circular and rectangular cross-sectional T-mixers: Experimental and numerical assessment,